-All full-time, part-time, limited-term and key volunteer positions within the parish/school should have a job description.
-The job description will identify the major roles and responsibilities of the position, along with the skills, knowledge and ability that are required to perform the position.
-This description is used when hiring an individual and when measuring performance.
+All full-time, part-time, temporary, and key volunteer positions within the parish/school have a job description.
+The job description identifies the major roles and responsibilities of the position, along with the skills, knowledge and ability that are required to perform the position.
+An accurate job description enables a clear understanding of the job and is a standard by which work performance is measured.